 Description: Regorafenib, a tyrosine kinase inhibitor, potently blocks multiple protein kinase, including kinases involved in tumour angiogenesis (VEGFR1, -2, -3, TIE2), oncogenesis (KIT, RET, RAF-1, BRAF, BRAFV600E), and maintenance of the tumour microenvironment (PDGFR, FGFR).
 Pharmacokinetics: Absorption: Increased absorption w/ food.
 Bioavailability: 69% (tab); 83% (oral soln).
 Time to peak plasma concentration: Approx 3-4 hr.
 Distribution: Plasma protein binding: 99.5%.
 Metabolism: Metabolised in the liver; converted primarily to active metabolites M-2 (N-oxide) and M-5 (N-oxide and N-desmethyl) via oxidative metabolism by CYP3A4 enzymes and also via glucuronidation by UGT1A9 enzymes.
 Excretion: Via faeces (approx 71%, as unchanged drug and metabolites) and urine (approx 19% as glucuronides).
 Elimination half-life: 20-30 hr.

-L01XE21 - regorafenib ; Belongs to the class of protein kinase inhibitors, other antineoplastic agents.
+L01EX05 - regorafenib ; Belongs to the class of other protein kinase inhibitors.
 Used in the treatment of cancer.

 Anon.
 Regorafenib.
 Lexicomp Online.
 Hudson, Ohio.
 Wolters Kluwer Clinical Drug Information, Inc. https://online.lexi.com.
 Accessed 23/09/2015.Buckingham R (ed).
 Regorafenib .
 Martindale: The Complete Drug Reference [online].
 London.
 Pharmaceutical Press. https://www.medicinescomplete.com.
 Accessed 23/09/2015.McEvoy GK, Snow EK, Miller J et al (eds).
 Regorafenib.
 AHFS Drug Information (AHFS DI) [online].
 American Society of Health-System Pharmacists (ASHP). https://www.medicinescomplete.com.
 Accessed 23/09/2015.Stivarga Tablet, Film Coated (Bayer HealthCare Pharmaceuticals Inc.).
 DailyMed.
 Source: U.S. National Library of Medicine. https://dailymed.nlm.nih.gov/dailymed/.
 Accessed 23/09/2015.